vinodganesan/vinodganesan.github.io/index.md

-I'm a third-year PhD student at IIT Madras mentored by Prof. [Pratyush Kumar](http://www.cse.iitm.ac.in/~pratyush/) and Prof.[ V. Kamakoti](https://www.cse.iitm.ac.in/profile.php?arg=MTg=) from IIT Madras and Prof. [Anand Raghunathan](https://engineering.purdue.edu/~araghu/) from Purdue University.
+I'm a third-year PhD student at IIT Madras mentored by Prof. [Pratyush Kumar](http://www.cse.iitm.ac.in/~pratyush/) and Prof.[V. Kamakoti](https://www.cse.iitm.ac.in/profile.php?arg=MTg=) from IIT Madras and Prof. [Anand Raghunathan](https://engineering.purdue.edu/~araghu/) from Purdue University.

 My research broadly addresses the problem of improving the resource efficiency of systems running Deep Learning (DL) applications.
 This involves building efficient hardware for compute-intensive DL applications as well as making efficient use of existing hardware by performing hardware-aware algorithmic modifications to key kernels in Deep Neural Networks such as convolutions.

 Whenever I find time, I also actively work on micro-architectural security - specifically on side-channel attacks and defenses.
 My current focus is on building secure micro-architectures that detect and thwart timing and power side-channel attacks.
 I am fortunate to have Prof. [Chester](https://www.cse.iitm.ac.in/~chester/) and [Biswa](https://www.cse.iitk.ac.in/users/biswap/) as academic collaborators in these topics of interest.

-I was an integral part of the [SHAKTI processor program](http://shakti.org.in), involved in almost all facets of the chip-design stack right from RTL design to post silicon validation of one of the very first indigenous tapeouts: The C-Class processor.
-The design was taped-out in Intel's 22nm FFL process and SCL's 180nm process and boots linux successfully.
+I was an integral part of the [SHAKTI processor program](http://shakti.org.in), involved in almost all facets of the chip-design stack right from RTL design to post silicon validation of India's very first indigenous microprocessor family called C-Class.
+The design was [taped-out](http://shakti.org.in/tapeout.html) in Intel's 22nm FFL process and SCL's 180nm process and boots linux successfully.
 I am currently driving the AI/ML accelerators development in the SHAKTI group.

 # [](#header-3)Achievements
 * DAC young student fellow, 2020